madickinson/Books-Read/Reading-List.md

 - Kaufman, Hanshi Steve. *Martial Artist’s Book of Five Rings* by Hanshi Steve Kaufman (1994) Paperback.
 Tuttle Publishing, 1600.
 Print.

+- All The Kremlins Men

+- Anatomy of a Soldier

 ##Fiction